Tony DeSantis: Honors and awards

-Post Tony
+Death and legacy

+DeSantis died June 6, 2007, after being diagnosed with cancer.
+He was 93.

 Tony's grandson, Kyle DeSantis, took over as President of Drury Lane Theatre in Oak Brook Terrace and Water Tower Place following Tony's death.
 In 2010, Drury Lane Water Tower Place was taken over by Broadway in Chicago.
-Significant increases to production budgets has allowed Drury Lane Theatre in Oak Brook Terrace to modernize the look of the stage, enhance scenic design, add more players to the orchestra pit, secure better costuming, and cast with, as Chris Jones of the Chicago Tribune said, “a real eye to excellence,” drawing from both “the very talented, vibrant Chicago theater community” and “a national casting pool.”
-In 2013, the facility unveiled phase I of its multimillion-dollar renovation, including the 27,000 square foot Grand Ballroom, the Main Lobby and Cocktail Lounge, and the French and English Rooms.
-Phase 2 will include the renovation of the Courtyard Restaurant and the Theatre Bar.
+Increased production budgets has allowed Drury Lane Theatre in Oak Brook Terrace to modernize the stage, improve scenic design, increase the size of the orchestra, provide better costumes and talent cast.
+Chris Jones of the Chicago Tribune stated that the theatre had, "a real eye to excellence (drawing from both) the very talented, vibrant Chicago theater community (and) a national casting pool."
+In 2013, the facility unveiled the first phase of its multimillion-dollar renovation, including the Grand Ballroom 27,000 sqft, the cocktail lounge, lobby and the English and French rooms.
+The second phase included refurbishing the Theatre Bar and Courtyard Restaurant.